Skip to main content

 test('Structured data valid', async ({ page }) => {

-await page.goto('https://yoursite.com');
+await page.goto('https://yoursite.com/products/sample');

-const jsonLd = await page.locator('script[type="application/ld+json"]').textContent();
+const jsonLd = await page.locator('script[type="application/ld+json"]').first().textContent();

-const data = JSON.parse(jsonLd);
+const data = JSON.parse(jsonLd!);

 expect(data.name).toBeTruthy();